unlim-it/docs.bosonprotocol.io/src/docs/reference-application/introduction.md

 application also demonstrates how the transaction lifecycle can be tracked and co-ordinated by both parties.

-1. **NFTs for Physical** - Sellers can create listings for physical items that can be discovered with pick-up location information added to metadata.
+1. **Digital to Physical** - Sellers can create listings for physical items that can be discovered with pick-up location information added to metadata.
 2. **Minting NFT on commitment** - Buyers can purchase items, which mints an NFT on commitment and payment